JOCECODE/Team-Generator/README.md

   - to install [inquirer](https://www.npmjs.com/package/inquirer#installation) run the following code in your terminal:
     `npm i inquirer`
 - User-Flow
-  - Using the _index.js_ as a an entry point then running `node index.js` on the terminal will start the application.
-The application starts by asking "What is the title of your project?" in which will name the (Project title).md and add to the title of the file.
+  - Using the _app.js_ as a an entry point then running `node index.js` on the terminal will start the application.
+The application starts by asking "What is your manager's name?"
 It follows a series of more questions and upon completion displays a success message stating the file has been created.
-The new file can now be used as a readme for your project.
+The new file will be made in the output file as an html.

 ## License